embedded-office/canopen-stack/docs/docs/usecase/configuration.md

 ### Object Dictionary

 This chapter describes the configuration table representing the CANopen object dictionary.
 This is the central element of the CANopen node.
 This table can be placed in RAM or in ROM.
 The placement decides, which access type is possible with direct entries.
-Most likely this table is placed in ROM, because RAM is in most cases the limited resource.
+Most likely this table is placed in ROM because RAM is in most cases the limited resource.

 ```c
 const CO_OBJ AppObjDir[] = {